ckrilow/dev-ckrilow/studies/gut-freeze002/scripts/make_otar_data_release/README.md

 * Team Email: otar2057@opentargets.org
 * Data freeze: v002

 # SUMMARY

-Single cell RNA-seq (scRNA-seq) of terminal ileum biopsies from 25 Crohn's disease (CD) and 8 healthy participants.
+Single cell RNA-seq (scRNA-seq) of (A) terminal ileum biopsies (25 Crohn's disease and 8 healthy participants) and (B) rectum biopsies (9 healthy participants).
 This release includes: (1) 3' 10x scRNA-seq data processed with CellRanger v3.0.2 (genome reference = GRCh38) by Sanger DNA pipelines, (2) phenotype information on particpants, and (3) sample metadata.

 Note that we include two CellRanger output datasets, labelled "filtered_feature_bc_matrix" and "raw_feature_bc_matrix".
 "Filtered" refers to data where empty droplets have been removed as part of standard CellRanger analysis.
 For the "raw_feature" data, empty droplets have not been removed.

 # PROJECT OVERVIEW AND GOALS